AI Knocks On The Door Of Fintech - Industry Experts Gather For The Eleventh Year Of Fintech Connect 2024

 FinTech Connect 2024's media attendees get free entry and will be able to conduct interviews, briefings and meetings in the event's interactive media room.
 Media can register to attend here .

-Merchants interested in attending can register for free access to 'All Area Pass'.

-Those interested in having their company represented as a sponsor or exhibitor can get in touch here for more information.
+Companies interested in being represented as a sponsor or exhibitor can get in touch here for more information.

-Start-ups are also encouraged to participate- FinTech Connect offers special rates for start-up companies to take part as exhibitors, find out how to get involved here .
+FinTech Connect offers special rates for start-up companies to take part as exhibitors, find out how you can get involved here.

 About Fintech Connect